Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 7. Close the window if you want

-The principles are the same but the names of the directories differ slightly.
+The principles are the same but the names of the directories differ slightly between distributions.
 If you have information on how this works on other types of distribution (eg Arch, SuSE, etc) please contact the author.

 Exercise 6.2 — Font indexing in TEX Live installed from .deb repositories on Debian-based Linux systems